Rio de Janeiro in 4 Days

 Rio de Janeiro Day 3

 Today; a day sightseeing in Rio.
-So, on a sunny summer Saturday, we set of by Metro from Copacabana Beach to the city centre.
+So, on a sunny summer Saturday, we set off by Metro from Copacabana Beach to the city centre.
 Not surprisingly, we were travelling in the opposite direction to almost everyone else.

 Bonde Streetcar